 - Non-profitable temporary residence permit (Autorizacion inicial de residencia temporal no lucrativa) – This permit allows you to travel to Spain.
 You have to prove that you can afford your stay and that you have health insurance that covers you during your stay.

-Nationalities like Japan, Argentine, New Zealand can participate in the Au Pair program through the Working Holiday agreement.
+Nationalities like Japan, Argentine, and New Zealand can participate in the Au Pair program through the Working Holiday agreement.

 EU/EEA citizens do not need a visa to work as an Au pair in Germany.
 They only must register for a temporary residence permit after they arrive.